Keep Each Other Safe: Everyday Basics

 If you need to cough or sneeze, do it into a tissue or your elbow, not your hands.

 It's a hard habit to break – studies have shown people touch their face upwards of 16 times per hour.
 However, especially between hand washings, try not to touch your mouth, nose, and eyes.
 So, right after cleaning your hands, adjust your mask, glasses, and hair so they won't bother you, don't rest your elbows on the table, and try not to touch your face.

 Keep it small, keep it virtual – avoid large gatherings

-Large gatherings are currently prohibited on campus, and all non-essential, in-person gatherings are not allowed at this time.
-Essential gatherings are limited to core academic activities (e.g., classes), core essential research, or facilitating the health and safety of the University community that cannot be accomplished in a virtual/remote setting.
+Most gatherings not deemed essential are currently prohibited on campus, with the exception of pre-reserved group meetings limited to 2–4 participants.
+Essential gatherings include core academic activities (e.g., classes), core essential research, or those facilitating the health and safety of the University community that cannot be accomplished in a virtual/remote setting.

 Keep Your Contact Info Up to Date